-- 1. Early refills for lost, stolen or destroyed drugs are not covered except during a declared "National Emergency". - 2.
-Early refills for vacation supplies are limited to a one-time fill of up to 30 days per calendar year. - 3.
-Medications will not be covered if prescribed by physicians or other providers who are excluded or precluded from the Medicare program participation. - 4.
-You may refill a non-opioid prescription when a minimum of seventy-five percent (75%) of the quantity is consumed based on the days supply. - 5.
-You may refill an opioid prescription when a minimum of eighty-five percent (85%) of the quantity is consumed based on the days supply. - 6.
+- 1. Medications will not be covered if prescribed by physicians or other providers who are excluded or precluded from the Medicare program participation. - 2.
+You may refill a non-opioid prescription when a minimum of seventy-five percent (75%) of the quantity is consumed based on the days supply. - 3.
+You may refill an opioid prescription when a minimum of eighty-five percent (85%) of the quantity is consumed based on the days supply. - 4.
 Costs for drugs that are not covered under Part D do not count toward your Out-of-Pocket costs.